-What is a CPO?
+What is a Compulsory Purchase Order?

-The Role of a Compulsory Purchase Surveyor
+The Role of Your Compulsory Purchase Surveyor

-Tom Olden acts as a surveyor (valuer) on behalf of people affected by compulsory purchase (known as claimants).
-The role of a compulsory purchase surveyor is to advise claimants on the entire compulsory purchase process from the date a letter comes through their door that it might happen, to the date the acquiring authority takes possession of the property.
-Tom will advise on what compensation a claimant is entitled to including the property value, statutory payments and additional compensation, explain the process of objecting to a compulsory purchase order, assist with the search for relocation and reinvestment property.
-Tom would also act as an expert witness if the case were to go to Tribunal in the event a satisfactory settlement was not reached.
+Tom Olden acts as a surveyor/valuer on behalf of people affected by compulsory purchase (known as claimants).
+The role of a compulsory purchase surveyor is to advise claimants on the entire compulsory purchase process from the date the first letter comes through your door, to the date the acquiring authority takes possession of the property, through to the date the final compensation settlement is agreed.
+Tom will advise on what compensation a claimant is entitled to, including the property value, statutory payments and additional compensation.
+He will negotiate on your behalf to ensure you receive the best compensation settlement possible.
+Tom will assist with the search for relocation or reinvestment property and act as an expert witness if the case goes to Tribunal.
+Advise on the appropriate way to object to a CPO.

 Why Use Olden Property Consulting

-Tom deals with every case personally and therefore Olden Property Consulting clients know their claim is being handled by a highly experienced compulsory purchase surveyor, it will not be passed to a trainee or recently qualified colleague.
+Tom deals with every case personally.
+Therefore, claimants who instruct Olden Property Consulting know their claim is being handled by a highly experienced compulsory purchase surveyor, it will not be passed to a trainee or recently qualified colleague.
 Consistency of advice and knowledge of the history of a case is invaluable.
-One point of contact – one source of knowledge throughout the process
+One point of contact – one source of knowledge throughout the process.

 Tom is a Member of the Royal Institution of Chartered Surveyors, a Registered Valuer and is a member of the Compulsory Purchase Association.
 He has been advising people affected by compulsory purchase since 2006 when he worked on the land assembly for the London Olympics.
 Since then he has advised countless homeowners, small business owners as well as national retailers and corporates affected by CPO.